Step-by-Step: Advanced Approach

 11. Track your application and download the submitted application for your offline record-keeping

-After submitting, the Standard/Expanded AOR can track the application using the tracking number received from Grants.gov.
-The Standard/Expanded AOR may also want to download a copy of the submitted application for offline record-keeping.
+After submitting, applicants can track the application using the tracking number received from Grants.gov.
+The Standard/Expanded AOR or Workspace Owner should also download a copy of the submitted application for offline record-keeping and verify the contents of the submission zip file.
 We recommend tracking and downloading the application via the Details tab of the workspace.